SamwelOpiyo/elastic-cloud-kubernetes/usecases/quickstarts/use-case-01/README.md

     - Kubernetes 1.17.9
     - ECK 1.2.1 operator

-Execute each of the following steps manually, or execute them all by running the [script](script.sh).
+Execute each of the following steps manually, or execute them all by running the [script](script1.sh).
     <pre>
     tkg create cluster use-case-01 --kubernetes-version=1.17.9 --plan=prod
     tkg get credentials use-case-01

+    kubectl config use-context use-case-01-admin@use-case-01
     </pre>

     At this point, it is necessary to manually configure a default storage class and persistent volume for the operator to dynamically provision a volume for the elasticsearch pod.
 The one included in the custom folder is annotated with the **is-default-class** set to true and configured to use a **vSAN Default Storage Policy** defined in vSphere.